nkalyankar/ntoss/README.md

 The code was developed with PHP and MySQL.
 US Maps were implemented by using datamaps.js, d3.js and topojson.js.

-The major task was collecting information from various government websites and creating the write data model.
+The major task was collecting information from various government websites and creating the data model.